 - Soccer in Austin – We first launched this site just a few months before the second – and final – version of the Austin Aztex called it quits.
 We’ve seen a lot of ups and downs since then, and haven’t always been the most prolific.
 But we kept the lights on, and find ourselves lately in a legitimate soccer boom-town.

-- Around Texas – Beyond the borders of our fair city lies even more soccer: MLS, NASL, and NWSL pro teams, plus international games & club friendlies.
+- Soccer Around Texas – Beyond the borders of our fair city lies even more soccer: MLS, USL, and NWSL pro teams, plus international games & club friendlies.

 - Supporters – As many people as there are who play, even more love to watch, and cheer, and stand with their team.
-If you are an Austin-based supporters group or looking to start a new group, please reach out to us, be a part of the network and let us help you tell your story.
+If you’re part of an Austin-based supporters’ group or looking to start a new one, please reach out to us, be a part of the network and let us help you tell your story.